rogeriorrcoelho/CRM-Churn/src/analitico/sql/explicacao_query_life_cycle.md

         t1.*,
         t2.qtdePenultimaTransacao,
         CASE
-            WHEN qtdeDiasPrimTransacao <= 7 THEN '01 - CURIOSO'
+            WHEN qtdeDiasPrimTransacao <= 7 THEN '01 - NOVATO'
             WHEN qtdeDiasUltTransacao <= 7 AND qtdePenultimaTransacao - qtdeDiasUltTransacao <= 14 THEN '02 - FIEL'
-            WHEN qtdeDiasUltTransacao BETWEEN 8 and 14 THEN '03 - TURISTA'
+            WHEN qtdeDiasUltTransacao BETWEEN 8 and 14 THEN '03 - OCASIONAL'
-            WHEN qtdeDiasUltTransacao BETWEEN 15 and 28 THEN '04 - DESENCANTADA'
+            WHEN qtdeDiasUltTransacao BETWEEN 15 and 28 THEN '04 - DESMOTIVADO'
-            WHEN qtdeDiasUltTransacao > 28 THEN '05 - ZUMBI'
+            WHEN qtdeDiasUltTransacao > 28 THEN '05 - INATIVO'
             WHEN qtdeDiasUltTransacao <= 7 AND qtdePenultimaTransacao - qtdeDiasUltTransacao  BETWEEN 15 AND 28 THEN '02 - RECONQUISTADO'
-            WHEN qtdeDiasUltTransacao <= 7 AND qtdePenultimaTransacao - qtdeDiasUltTransacao  > 28 THEN '02 - REBORN'
+            WHEN qtdeDiasUltTransacao <= 7 AND qtdePenultimaTransacao - qtdeDiasUltTransacao  > 28 THEN '02 - RETORNADO'
         END AS descLifeCycle
     FROM tb_idade AS t1
     LEFT JOIN tb_penultima_ativacao AS t2